• Home

 • Ruth is a gentile who comes to faith by Naomi.

-• Boaz is her kinsman, in verse 2:4 he arrives from Bethlehem.
+• Boaz is Naomi’s kinsman; in verse 2:4, he arrives from Bethlehem.

 • The availability of a kinsman for Ruth is only because of Naomi (Israel).